jails-org/jails-org.github.io/docs/helpers.md

 }
 ```

-`Pub/Sub` are global pattern, so in the example above, any component can open the modal by publishing `open:modal` and any component can subscribe to `open:modal` in order to be notified when modal is opened.
+`Pub/Sub` are a global pattern, so in the example above, any component can open the modal by publishing `open:modal` and any component can subscribe to `open:modal` in order to be notified when modal is opened.

-**Important** : A publish is stored when its called before the subscribe.
-The subscription callback will be instantly called on subscribe.
+**Important** : A publish is stored when called before the subscribe.
+The callback will be instantly called on subscribe.

 ## .expose

 This helper exposes a private `function`.
-All inner functions in the high-order function are private, so in order to access any of them outside you need to expose them.
+All inner functions in the component function are private, so in order to access any of them outside you need to expose them.

 `components/button/index.js`